 I picked up photography back in 2010 and have had a love affair ever since.
-I began my professional journey in the realm of families and children and have also moved into wedding photography, custom portraiture, boudoir & fashion work.
+I began my professional journey in the realm of families and have also moved into wedding photography, custom portraiture, boudoir & fashion work.
 I specialize in creating photographs of the real connection between people and their lives.
-As a Denver lifestyle photographer allows me to find my clients in real moments.
+Being a Denver lifestyle photographer allows me to find my clients in real moments rather than forced ones.
 I don’t believe in creating picture perfect moments because I believe connection in itself is perfect enough.
 I like to find the grit beneath because that’s usually were we are our true selves.

 At the beginning of 2019 I started a journey of bread making (highly suggest Bread Baking for Beginners by Bonnie Ohara!) and have had a love affair with it ever since.
 I started my bread journey simply to teach myself multi-tasking skills, patience, and how to be more detail oriented but at the end of the day I’m really freakin proud of myself for sticking with it because baking is NOT my favorite (for all the reasons previously stated that I’m actually not good at) but honestly this is some of the best bread I’ve ever had and it feels really freaking good to be able to provide such a beautiful form of nourishment.
-My partner and I also love to cook together while jamming out to music in our kitchen.
-Okay, if I’m honest it’s more that he loves to cook and I love to eat his fried chicken creations that are always different and yet someone always better than the last.
-Which… by the way… is better than any fried chicken I’ve ever had anywhere.
-But I do make a mean breakfast & I can rock the hell out of a homemade pizza!
-Next up on the learning new things agenda is EMBROIDERY!!
+My partner and I also love to cook together while jamming out to music in our kitchen or in our backyard.
+Okay, if I’m honest it’s more that he loves to cook and I love to eat his cooking but I digress.